 - [Jensen and Neville, 2003] D. Jensen and J. Neville.
 Randomization tests for relational learning.
 In International Joint Conference on Artificial Intelligence (submitted), 2003.

 - [Jensen et al., 2003a] D. Jensen, J. Neville, and M. Hay.
 Degree disparity leads to aggregation bias in relational models.
-In International Conference on Machine Learning (submitted), 2003.
+In: Proceedings of The International Conference on Machine Learning (submitted), 2003.

 - [Jensen et al., 2003b] D. Jensen, M. Rattigan, and H. Blau.
 Misclassification errors and collective inference in relational data.
 In Conference on Knowledge Discovery and Data Mining (submitted), 2003.